joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/10/world/asia/police-india-protest-jharkhand-jobs.html

 **F.D.A.
 Moves Toward Tighter Restrictions on Food Ingredients**\
-`A proposed rule would require companies to notify the agency about ingredients they plan to add, but companies would still be able to self-police their safety.`\
+`A proposed rule would require companies to notify the agency about ingredients they are using, but it is unclear if the agency has the resources to vet them all.`\
 https://www.nytimes.com/2026/08/10/well/fda-gras-food-safety.html

 **Go Coconut Fish Curry**\